-Women against Pit Closures was a magnificent alliance between women in a whole range of tightly knit working class communities right across Britain and feminists.
-The nature of the work in the pits - from which women had been excluded since 1842 - and the fact that there was little other employment in those communities led to a very rigid sexual divisions of labour between women and men.
+The nature of the work in the pits â€" from which women had been excluded since 1842 â€" and the fact that there was little other employment in those communities led to a very rigid sexual divisions of labour between women and men.
 Most women were not in paid employment at all and those who were tended to work part time.
+Very few women in those communities had had education beyond the age of 16.

 But then the strike itself led to the socialisation of many of the functions of the family â€" communal eating and childcare which led to a different way of life for women in particular but the community as a whole.
-Those steps were taken partly for financial reasons â€" it's cheaper to cook for 300 people in one kitchen than in 100 separate kitchens â€" but also because it's more efficient in terms of the human hours needed to shop, cook clean etc, so leaving more time for picketting and other.
+Those steps were taken partly for financial reasons â€" it's cheaper to cook for 300 people in one kitchen than in 100 separate kitchens â€" but also because it's more efficient in terms of the human hours needed to shop, cook clean etc., so leaving more time for picketting and other.
 And the experience of collectivising so many aspects of daily life broke down isolation and created stronger bonds of solidarity.
 Not only was it more efficient â€" it was often more fun.

-Through their experience of organising their own meetings and going on the picket lines, challenging the traditional idea that women were opposed to †their men taking industrial action, but rather asserting that Thatcher's attack was an assault on the whole community, they grew enormously in confidence.
-Women who previously had often not gone beyond the nearest medium sized town spoke all over the country and beyond..Women from Women against Pit Closures were visible supporters of the actions of women at Greenham Common (see above).
+Through their experience of organising their own meetings and going on the picket lines, challenging the traditional idea that women were opposed to †their' men taking industrial action, but rather asserting that Thatcher's attack was an assault on the whole community, they grew enormously in confidence.
+Women who previously had often not gone beyond the nearest medium sized town spoke all over the country and beyond.
+Women from Women against Pit Closures were visible supporters of the actions of women at Greenham Common (see above).